hjchu95/hjchu95.github.io/_pages/home.md

   - /about/
   - /about.html
 ---
-I am a first year Ph.D student in the Economics Department at University of Notre Dame.
+I am a first-year Ph.D student in the Department of Economics at the University of Notre Dame.

 Before beginning my Ph.D. at Notre Dame, I worked as a research analyst in the Population and Strategy Analysis Division at the Korean National Assembly Budget Office (NABO).
-I received my B.A. in Economics and Financial Engineering and M.A. in Economics from Korea University.
+I received my B.A. in Economics and Financial Engineering and my M.A. in Economics from Korea University.

 **Research Interests**
 Bayesian Econometrics, Macroeconomics, International Economics, Machine Learning, Monetary and Fiscal Policy